Dave Stewart (baseball): Toronto Blue Jays

 Stewart remained with the Blue Jays for the 1994 season, making 22 starts for them with a 7–8 record and 5.87 ERA before the 1994–95 MLB strike wiped out the rest of the season in August (and delayed the start of the next season).
-He had planned to retire at the end of the season but was bothered by the lack of empathy on the part of the fans towards the players.
+He had planned to retire at the end of the season but was bothered by the lack of empathy on the part of the fans toward the players.
 He would later say that he never felt the same passion for baseball after the strike.

-Return to the Oakland Athletics and retirement
+Oakland Athletics (second stint) and retirement

-When the strike finally ended, he re-signed with the Athletics on April 8, 1995, and was their opening day starter on April 26, 1995.
+When the strike ended, Stewart re-signed with the Athletics on April 8, 1995.
+He was their opening day starter on April 26, 1995.
 However, he could not recapture his prior form.
 Stewart was rocked for nine runs and was removed from the game with only one out in the second inning.
-In 16 starts, he was 3–7 with a 6.89 ERA, prompting the manager to announce publicly that Stewart would move to the bullpen for the first time since 1986 and be replaced in the rotation by Todd van Poppel.
-Stewart chose to retire rather than make the move to the pen.
+In 16 starts, he was 3–7 with a 6.89 ERA, prompting manager La Russa to announce that Stewart would move to the bullpen for the first time since 1986 and be replaced in the rotation by Todd van Poppel.
+Stewart chose to retire rather than become a reliever.
 He made the public announcement on July 24, 1995, saying it was a low point in his life and he just couldn't perform like he wanted to anymore.

-Over his career, he started 18 games in the postseason, compiling a stellar 2.84 ERA and 10–6 (10–4 as a starter) record.
+Over his career, he started 18 postseason games, compiling a stellar 2.84 ERA and 10–6 (10–4 as a starter) record.
 In the LCS, he was especially dominant, going 8–0.